octokatt/rumsford/characters/angela_gladstone.md

 ### Proximi: Closed Gate Tradition

-_You are a part of the Closed Gate Proximi line._
+_You are a part of the Ianus Clausa Proximi line._

 (1) Hardened Exorcist: Your character stood her ground against intruders from other realms, and despite the toll it’s taken on her soul she remains defiant.
 Add her Occult dots to her Integrity for determining any bonuses to abjuration rolls.
 You can also use your exorcist’s Vice to call upon abjurations without the usual penalty.